sjjsy/neronet/doc/notes_on_meetings.md

 - Tuomo's work (rendering plots)
 - How to proceed with Teemu & Matias

+## 02-24 360m Wedshop

+### Daily scrum

+Tuomo:
+- went into daily scrum to get new missions, made parameter comparison work
+- no problems
+- should finish in time

+Matias:
+- did some slurm work

+Iiro:
+- reinstalled OS, matplotlib not really working

+## 02-26 300m Frifury

+### Sprint 4 retrospective

+Visiting and reviewing the commitments done in the last sprint retrospective

+- Employed CI with Travis
+- Continued holding daily scrums when necessary

+Identifying things the team should start doing

+  - Improving unit tests
+  - Report hours done to agilefant after each session
+  - Work more in the same room to improve communication

+Identifying things the team should continue doing

+- Continue improving testing and continuous integration

 ## 02-29 60m Progress review 2

 Participants: team + PO + Coach